January 6 committee chairman has Covid-19 but Thursday's hearing not impacted - KTVZ

 “I tested positive for COVID-19 yesterday, and I am experiencing mild symptoms,” Thompson said in a statement.
 “Gratefully, I am fully vaccinated and boosted.
 I am continuing to follow CDC guidelines and will be isolating for the next several days.”

-Thompson’s positive test will not impact the committee’s upcoming prime-time hearing, which is scheduled for Thursday, even if the chairman is unable to attend, according to sources familiar with the committee’s plans.
+Thompson’s positive test will not impact the committee’s upcoming prime-time hearing, which is scheduled for Thursday, even if the chairman is unable to attend, according to a spokesman for the committee.

+“While Chairman Thompson is disappointed with his COVID diagnosis, he has instructed the Select Committee to proceed with Thursday evening’s hearing,” spokesman Tim Mulvey said in a statement.
+“Committee members and staff wish the Chairman a speedy recovery.”

 Thursday’s hearing is focused on former President Donald Trump’s inaction during 187 crucial minutes of the January 6 attack.